valdeanda/valdeanda/README.md

 ### Hi there 👋

-- 👩‍🔬 I am a Research Associate at Baker Lab at the [University of Texas at Austin](https://cns.utexas.edu/component/cobalt/item/9-marine-science/3799-de-anda-valerie?Itemid=349) Marine Science Institute UTMSI
+- 👩‍🔬 I am an Associate Professor at The University of Florida UF @ufmicrobiology at the [FLREC]([https://cns.utexas.edu/component/cobalt/item/9-marine-science/3799-de-anda-valerie?Itemid=34](https://flrec.ifas.ufl.edu/faculty/dr-valerie-de-anda/)
-- 💻 I am  using computational biology to understand the microbial ecology of the deep sea and other extreme environments
+- 💻 I use computational biology to understand the microbial ecology of the deep sea and other extreme environments
-- 🧬 I am currently studying ancient microbial lineages that live in extreme environments to better understand the biogeochemistry and evolution of life on the 🌎
 - 💬 Ask me about metagenomics, bioinformatics, microbial metabolism, microbial ecology,  Woman in STEM
 - 📫 Follow me on twitter [@val_deanda](https://twitter.com/val_deanda)
 - 😄 Pronouns: she/her/hers